open-energy-transition/MapYourGrid/docs/privacy-policy.md

-# Oh My Grid - Privacy Policy
+# MapYourGrid - Privacy Policy

-The Oh My Grid Community takes your privacy seriously.
+The MapYourGrid community takes your privacy seriously.
 To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information